mdn/translated-content-de/files/de/web/api/webgl_api/tutorial/animating_textures_in_webgl/index.md

   video.muted = true;
   video.loop = true;

-  // Das Warten auf diese 2 Ereignisse stellt sicher,
+  // Waiting for these 2 events ensures
-  // dass Daten im Video vorhanden sind
+  // there is data in the video

   video.addEventListener(
     "playing",